Visiting Pula, Croatia: Things to do When You Visit In Low Season!

 The islands have a few archaeological and cultural sites and though admission to the park used to be free, these days you have to join one of the official excursions arranged by the park or local tourist agencies.

-Pula Marina with rows of sailboats.
+Pula Marina with rows of sailboats on a quiet day out on the water

 I tend to get super queasy on boats, so we ended up skipping this and wandering along the marina instead, but if you want to see more of the Istrian coast, this is a really popular day trip from Pula.
 To arrange an outing, you just have to walk down to the marina where you’ll find a row of tour operators offering different trips including a few sunset cruises.